 In recent months, iron ore and coal prices have fallen, but after a lengthy period during which prices held up much longer than many had predicted.

-Meanwhile, gold - the hardest hit of all commodity prices in the last 18 months - has ranged between monthly averages of US\$1,279 and US\$1,336 over the last six months.
+Meanwhile, gold - the hardest hit of all commodity prices in the last 18 months - has ranged between monthly averages of US\$1,279 and US\$1,336 over the last six months, though lately has not been doing as well.

 Hence, the prevailing view is that the Canadian mining industry's economic prospects will be strong over the medium and long term.
 We continue to identify proposed, planned and in place mining project investment in Canada of upwards of \$160 billion over the next five to ten years.
+Overall, the potential for mining growth in Canada is not a lot different than two years ago.